jvoorman/war-card-game/README.md

 Uses an API and Python3 scripts to make a simple card game, War.

 ## Rules (from [Bicycle](https://bicyclecards.com/how-to-play/war/))
-The goal is to be the first player to win all 52 cards
+The goal is to be the first player to win all 52 cards.

 # The Deal
 The deck is divided evenly, with each player receiving 26 cards, dealt one at a time, face down.
 Anyone may deal first.
 Each player places their stack of cards face down, in front of them.